inbeacon/cordova-plugin-inbeacon/documentation/before-you-start.md

 ### Include audio resources

 When using customized sounds with notifications, make sure to copy the audio files from the iOS SDK into your app.
 To do that, find the **./resources/*.caf** files in the iOS SDK and copy those files to the **./Resources** folder in your iOS project.
-Next, right-click on the files in Xamarin and make sure that 'Build Action' is set to 'BundleResource'.
+Next, right-click on the files in Cordova and make sure that 'Build Action' is set to 'BundleResource'.
 The audio files can also be found in the sample project included in the component.